 Dual annealing optimization

+If we follow the Metropolis MCMC simulation starting from an initial state of certain sea ice configuration as described in the above section, the Ising parameters (J, B0, Bx,By, I) will dictate the sea ice evolution process.
+Different parameter regimes shall lead to varying final states.
+For this application on sea ice, the spin interaction coefficient J should be positive, because adjacent cells will exert positive influence on each other, thereby are inclined to maintain similar values.
+Similarly, the inertia factor I is also expected to be positive, because of the resistance to state change in the ice/water phase transition.
+The external force parameters, B0, Bx,and By shall display wider variances, which could be explained by the seasonal and geographical environmental effects.

 Our goal is to match the observed final state lattice configuration as closely as possible upon the completion of the IM simulations.
 In this research, the similarity between the observed and the simulated lattice configurations is measured by the sum of the absolute spin value differentials across the lattice.
-Mathematically, this is the Manhattan distance (as opposed to the more commonly used Euclide distance) between the observed and the simulated matrices.
+Mathematically, this is the Manhattan distance (as opposed to the more commonly used Euclidean distance) between the observed and the simulated matrices.